evan-forbes/UniswapMoonbeamPost/README.md

 ```
 This design, to optimistically swap coins and revert if the pool loses funds, allows any arbitrary function to run while keeping funds safe.
 This is how flash loans are possible with Uniswap V2.
 We could use the entire pool's funds in an elaborate arbitrage, just as long as the funds are safely back in the pool by the time we finish.

-So, now that we know how Uniswap `swap`s work, we accomplish what we set out to do, to force arbitrary functions to be called with *each* swap.
+So, now that we know how Uniswap swaps work, we can accomplish what we set out to do, to force arbitrary functions to be called with *each* swap.
 To do so, we only have to make a few small changes.
 We'll start off by altering the `swap` function.
 All we did was remove the `if (data.length > 0)`, so that it will always call a function.
 ```Solidity
 contract UniswapV2Pair is IUniswapV2Pair, UniswapV2ERC20 {
    ...